ixmilia/dxf/README.md

 ## Building locally

-To build locally, install the [latest .NET Core 3.0 SDK](https://dotnet.microsoft.com/download).
+To build locally, install the [latest .NET Core 3.1 SDK](https://dotnet.microsoft.com/download).
+To a limited extent, Visual Studio 2017 + .NET Core SDK 2.2 is also supported.

 ## DXF Reference